chrehman/Crowsale-Contract-ICO/README.md

-# Crowdsale Discription
+# Crowdsale ICO Project Discription
+- User can create ERC20 Token Pako token with the of @openzepplin-contracts.
-- This contract will be responsible to allow users to exchange ETH for our Pako Token.
+- Crowdsale contract will be responsible to allow users to exchange ETH or BNB for our Pako Token.
 In order to do that we need to Set a price for our token (1 ETH or BNB = 100 Pako Token)

 - Emit a BuyTokens event that will log who’s the buyer, the amount of ETH or BNB sent and the amount of Token bought